 Beneath the window is a memorial tablet, recording how ‘this memorial window was raised by a few of many surviving friends, who can appreciate true worth and genuine philanthropy, to the memory of WILLIAM GEORGE DREW Esq, late of Pimm’s Park, Edmonton, who died suddenly, 27th April 1867, in the 54th year of his age.’

 William G Drew was a biscuit maker for the public house trade.
 He founded Drew & Sons in Shadwell in 1852.
 His obituary noted his charitable interests and that he was ‘a man of remarkable energy and enterprise’.
 His family continued the business and by 1877 Drew & Sons was using steam-powered machinery to produce over 100 different varieties of biscuit.
 After the bomb damage, the memorial window commemorating Drew was left heavily bowed with broken fragments and had had to be removed from the chapel into storage.
-The window has been carefully repaired by Chapel Studio glass restorers using an engraving of the original and reinstated in the chapel.
+With HOLT funding, the window has been carefully repaired by Chapel Studio glass restorers using an engraving of the original and reinstated in the chapel.